mmistakes/minimal-mistakes/_posts/2019-06-01-Three-ideas-to-improve-air-travel.md

 ---
-title: Three Ideas to Improve Air Travel
+title: DRAFT Three Ideas to Improve Air Travel
+category: "Product Design"
+tag: "Airline"
 ---

 Dear Concierge Key and the rest of the American Airlines team.